Skip to content

 Return to Add App Group to Other Identifiers and fix the missing items.

-You must create certificates again before you can build:
+You must create certificates again before you can build Loop:

 • Action: Create Certificates